Why do we underestimate how long it will take to complete a task?

 Most of us work & live in environments that aren’t optimized for solid decision-making.
 We work with organizations of all kinds to identify sources of cognitive bias & develop tailored solutions.

-Just as the name suggests, the planning fallacy can cause us to plan poorly for the future, causing us to make decisions that ignore realistic estimates of the demands of a task (be it time, money, energy, or something else).
-It also leads us to downplay the elements of risk and luck; instead, we focus only on our own abilities—and probably an overly optimistic assessment of our abilities at that.
+Just as the name suggests, the planning fallacy can lead to poor planning, causing us to make decisions that ignore the realistic demands of a task (be it time, money, energy, or something else).
+It also leads us to downplay the elements of risk and luck; instead, we focus only on our own abilities—and an overly optimistic assessment of our abilities at that.

 Why it happens